-Pollak: What 'Charlemagne tha God' Revealed to Rush Limbaugh About 'White Privilege'
+Pollak: What 'Charlamagne tha God' Revealed to Rush Limbaugh About 'White Privilege'

 The most important voices of a new generation claim “white privilege” is the central focus.
 That may be comforting, since it shifts the burden.

-But it is also crippling, and it simply reaffirms a racist hierarchy that Charlemagne tha God and Rush Limbaugh each, in their own way, abhors.
+But it is also crippling, and it simply reaffirms a racist hierarchy that Charlamagne tha God and Rush Limbaugh each, in their own way, abhors.

 Joel B. Pollak is Senior Editor-at-Large at Breitbart News and the host of Breitbart News Sunday on Sirius XM Patriot on Sunday evenings from 7 p.m. to 10 p.m.
 ET (4 p.m. to 7 p.m.
 PT).
 His new book, RED NOVEMBER, is available for pre-order.
 He is a winner of the 2018 Robert Novak Journalism Alumni Fellowship.
 Follow him on Twitter at @joelpollak.